undertherain/ocr-translate/README.md

 ## Translation API and client

+**only needed if you want custom models / pipeline**

-This project provides a high-quality Japanese-to-English translation service powered by the liquidAI/LFM2-350M-ENJP-MT language model.
+This project provides a high-quality Japanese-to-English translation service powered by the self-hosted language model.
 The service is exposed via a RESTful API built with FastAPI and is containerized with Docker for easy deployment.
 A simple command-line interface (CLI) is also included for direct terminal interaction.

 ## ✨ Features